-Lacovara’s team is analyzing the fossils, the sediments and the geochemistry of the site to gain a clearer picture of the period when dinosaurs roamed the Earth.
+Lacovara’s team analyzes the fossils, the sediments collected around them and the geochemistry of the site to gain a clearer picture of the period when dinosaurs roamed the Earth.

-Rowan University alumni Jean and Ric Edelman made history on Oct.
-17, 2016, when they announced a $25 million gift to transform the Rowan University Fossil Park into a world-class destination for scientific discovery and “citizen science.”
+Named for alumni benefactors, the Jean & Ric Edelman Fossil Park of Rowan University was changed forever by their $25 million gift to transform the then-Rowan University Fossil Park into a world-class destination for scientific discovery and "citizen science."

-The gift from the Edelmans is the largest ever from Rowan alumni and the second largest gift in the institution’s history.
+The Edelmans’ gift was the largest ever from Rowan alumni and the second largest gift in Rowan University’s history.

 For more on the Edelmans and their gift, visit rowan.edu/edelmangift.

 Due to construction of our all new museum and ongoing Covid-19 considerations, the Jean & Ric Edelman Fossil Park of Rowan University is not currently open to the public.
 We will have occasional ticketed events, but these will be of reduced size while health concerns remain.
 We look forward to welcoming the public to the Fossil Park when our spectacular museum opens (anticipated in May 2023) and meanwhile encourage you to follow us for exciting construction updates on Facebook, Instagram, and Twitter.
 To join our email list, please fill out the inquiry form below.
 You may also email us directly at firstname.lastname@example.org.